 If you are a parent, have you watched your child be willing to be whatever they choose?
 There is an age where they aren’t afraid to BE- risky, joyful, angry, happy, sad, whimsical, silly, whiny, proud, greedy, curious, kind, gentle, laughable, loving- and on and on.
 They are willing to be anything so that they can discover how to use those to make the changes that they desire.
 It isn’t that they are all appropriate, the key is that they are willing to BE it.

-As a parent, what if your role is not to discourage them from ever being any of those, but to use questions to help them know when it works and when it doesn’t.
+As a parent, what if your role is not to discourage them from ever being anything, but to use questions to help them know when it works and when it doesn’t.
 This can be tricky, since we, ourselves often don’t know how to connect to this kind of knowing.
 Asking questions of our own reactions and choices can be a valuable place to start.
 Simple questions to start with may be:

-- How did that work for me?
+How did that work for me?

-- Did I have any other choices?
+Did I have any other choices?

-- Was I reacting without consciously choosing?
+Was I reacting without consciously choosing?